oglops/iconChooser/README.md

 release history
 ------------------
+- ver 0.0.6 fallback to api v1
+- ver 0.0.5 use api v2, new style signal/slot, cleanup code
-ver 0.0.2 updated to support maya 2014 , and speed up by using qlabel ver 0.0.3 center dispaly icons and not scale them up ver 0.0.4 fix large icons not scaled down bug, now < 32 pixel icons will be kept to original size,  > 32 pixel width large .png images will be scaled to 32*32 ver 0.0.5 use api v2, new style signal/slot, cleanup code ver 0.0.6 fallback to api v1
+- ver 0.0.4 fix large icons not scaled down bug, now < 32 pixel icons will be kept to original size,  > 32 pixel width large .png images will be scaled to 32*32
+- ver 0.0.3 center dispaly icons and not scale them up
+- ver 0.0.2 updated to support maya 2014 , and speed up by using qlabel